clair3F/IP_App/README.md

 * Assumes that after the concatenated command, file, filesize sent to the server the next packets are the data needed.
 This is a fair assumption as long as there are no crashes or lost packets.
 * The system will likely not scale well to monitoring large amounts of files as it goes through every file whilst monitoring and handles each one consecutively which would likely become slow in larger directories.
 It also cannot monitor more than one directory.
 * Allows use of an existing server side directory with a warning of this incase the user is not aware.
 Then if there are files with the same name attempting to be sent it adds 1 to the existing filename.
 However, it does not do this well as it adds the number after the extension.
+* Server can only accept one connection (as I set it to listen(1)) and will shut down when the client disconnects.
+This is done as otherwise it would assume the same client is reconnecting if it started listening again and would continue to then monitor the same directory.

 # Improvements